 The statement follows a MICE Restart press conference held by the Bureau of Foreign Trade, Ministry of Economic Affairs and TAITRA announcing the reopening of domestic MICE with new public health regulations.

-The event was attended by leaders from the MICE industry leaders and venues.
+The event was attended by MICE industry leaders and venues operators.

 “After reopening, a boost is anticipated, estimating 50 events during June and July covering industries that include beverages, baking, outdoor sports, video games, and more.
 People are welcome to return to venues to experience post-Covid-19 in Taiwan,” a TAITRA spokesman said.